en_USEnglish

 Button

-The component Button is used to create a clickable button in a React Native application.
-It can be customized with CSS properties and associated with a callback function that will be executed when the button is pressed.
+The component Button is used to create a clickable button in a React Native app.
+It can be customized with CSS properties and associate a callback function that will be executed when the button is pressed.

 Styles in React Native